boston-library/blacklight_iiif_search/README.md

 This is best set up as a separate `<searchComponent>` from any existing autocomplete/suggest functionality that may already be defined in your Solr configuration.
 The install generator will create a new `<searchComponent>` in solrconfig.xml and several field definitions in the schema.xml file to support the autocomplete behavior.
 You may need to customize these settings for your implementation.

+In Solr 8., the autocomplete suggester service currently returns the entire field value, not a single term.
+Single-term autocomplete suggestions are possible with Solr 7.

-**For Solr 7.* only**, you also need to add the `tokenizing-suggest-v1.0.1.jar` library to your Solr install's `contrib` directory.
+To enable single-term autocomplete in Solr 7, you also need to add the `tokenizing-suggest-v1.0.1.jar` library to your Solr install's `contrib` directory (see steps in Test Drive below).
 This library is needed so that Solr will return single terms for autocomplete queries, rather than the entire full text field.

+(The `tokenizing-suggest-v1.0.1.jar` library is not currently compatible with Solr > 7.
+Further development needed, pull requests welcome!)

-_Note_: It's often helpful to test Solr directly to make sure autocomplete is working properly, this can be done like so:
+It's often helpful to test Solr directly to make sure autocomplete is working properly, this can be done like so:
 ```
 http://host:port/solr/[core_name]/iiif_suggest?wt=json&suggest.cfq=[parent_identifier]&q=[query_term]
 ```